SAP/openui5-docs/docs/Whitespaces_Concept_37deb0b.md

 <tr>
 <td>

-Use CSS’s `white-space` property to format texts where needed.
+Use the CSS’s `white-space` property to format texts where needed.

 </td>
 <td>

-CSS’s `white-space` property could have been already used for some special formatting and could not be reused.
-For example, for text truncation.
+The CSS’s `white-space` property could have already been used for some special formatting, for example, for text truncation, and you might not be able to reuse it.